bertex/AulesEmpresa2014/README.md

 AulesEmpresa2014
 ================

-Code for the "Hands on", on the second day of the subject inLab
+Code for the "Hands on", on the third day of the subject inLab